pytest-dev/pytest-randomly/README.rst

 * If `faker <https://pypi.python.org/pypi/faker>`_ is installed, its random state is reset at the start of every test.
 This is also for repeatable fuzzy data in tests - factory boy uses faker for lots of data.
+* If `numpy <http://www.numpy.org/>`_ is installed, its random state is reset at the start of every test.

 About
 -----